joannabaker/BayesTraitR/README.md

 developed with the output from BayesTraitsV4.0.1 and different versions of the program may produce incompatible outputs.

+<a id="jobcreation"></a>

-## Creating Analyses
+### 2 Creating Analyses

-The function is used to generate an input file, data file and tree file for use in downstream BayesTraits analyses.
-This can then be run interactively from within R (using or similar) or externally using the command-line interface.
+The function `createBTjob()` is used to generate an input file, data file and tree file for use in downstream BayesTraits analyses.
+This can then be run interactively from within R (using `shell` or similar) or externally using the command-line interface.

-For all models that can be run in BayesTraits, we can simply specify a list of columns found in our dataset that we wish to include using the argument.
-However, for regression analyses that may include complex contrast coding, categorical variables, interactions and transformations (e.g. polynomials), users may wish to alternatively specify their analysis variables using the argument.
+For all models that can be run in BayesTraits, we can simply specify a list of columns found in our dataset that we wish to include using the `cols` argument.
+However, for regression analyses that may include complex contrast coding, categorical variables, interactions and transformations (e.g. polynomials), users may wish to alternatively specify their analysis variables using the `fm` argument.

+<a id="multistate"></a>

-### A worked example of creating and post-processing a multi-state model
+### 3 A worked example of creating and post-processing a multi-state model

 We can create a multi-state model using the example files that are bundled with the BayesTraits download.
 These example files are also